January 12

 The small group of women began to follow a religious way of life, establishing periods of common prayer and meals.
 The women also worked independently in various villages and towns throughout the colony, teaching the local children.
 Thus were initiated a school system and a network of social services which gradually extended through the whole country.
 This led people to refer to Marguerite as “Mother of the Colony”.

-Marguerite and her sisters helped people in the colony survive when food was scarce, opened a vocational school, taught young people how to run a home and farm.
+In the colony, Marguerite and her sisters helped people survive when food was scarce, opened a vocational school, taught young people how to run a home and farm.
 Marguerite’s congregation grew to 18 sisters, seven of them Canadian.
 They opened missions and two sisters taught at the Native American mission.
-Marguerite received the first two Native American women into the congregation.
+The first two Native American women were received by Marguerite into the congregation.

 Her Final Years